-The AHRC is also working with Innovate UK on their Design Special Interest Group, looking at the ways in which Design contributes to innovation in the UK’s business and industrial sectors:
+The AHRC is also working with Innovate UK on their Design Special Interest Group, hosted by the Knowledge Transfer Network, looking at the ways in which Design contributes to innovation in the UK’s business and industrial sectors:

 We are keen to point out that theme specific calls are not the extent of AHRC support for design.
 We are always happy to see design proposals come in via our Responsive Mode schemes: Research Grants, Fellowships and Research Networking, all of which operate without formal deadlines so proposals can be submitted at any time.